redsparklabs/spinuplabs-website/app/posts/2013-03-06-startup-metrics-with-keen.markdown

     # bundle install

 Now that we have our gem installed, we want to put in our Keen project id.
 Since this was a quick and dirty demo, I simple set an environment variable in the environment/development.rb file.
+For something you are going to push to production there are multiple ways of doing this better.

     ENV['KEEN_PROJECT_ID'] = 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'

-For something you are going to push to production there are multiple ways of doing this better.

 With that we are ready to start pushing event data to keen.

-In my controller I am pushing the event details to keen.
+I am doing this in my controller, however you could do it in your view if you had to.

     def person
       @person = Person.find_by_id(params[:id])